Dishant1804/socket-chat/README.md

 #### Compiling the Files

-To compile the server and  client file, use the following command:
+To compile the server and  client file, use the following command:</br>
-`gcc server.c -o server`
+`gcc server.c -o server`</br>
 `gcc client.c -o client`

 ### Running the Programs